Critique of/in Japanese Studies: New challenges and new approaches

 Titles and short abstracts (approx. 200 words), as well as any related queries, can be sent by email to [email protected]

-The deadline for BAJS members to send the abstracts is 17 February 2017.
-After that we will open the call to the rest of the academic community.
+The deadline for BAJS members to send the abstracts is 17 March 2017.
+The call is open to the academic community.

 We are currently planning to host from 24 to 50 slots.
 In case the number of proposals exceeds that number, we will select papers on the basis of proximity to the core theme.